Updated October 2021

 Lastly, do you have confidence in the PSLF program and that your loans will eventually be forgiven?
 The recent news has introduced some bad publicity about the program, but hopefully this post allowed you to go past the headlines and get a more complete picture of this program.
 PSLF appears to be staying safe for now, and it’s hard to imagine that it will be taken away anytime in the near future.

 The best candidate for PSLF would be a veterinarian who had intended to work in the public sector since veterinary school AND has a high debt load compared to income.
 If this is you, then you fit the criteria perfectly.
 If you are currently a veterinary student, this does NOT give you license to view your student loan money as Monopoly money.
 No matter what, do everything you can to keep your borrowing as low as possible while in school.

-I am a huge champion for getting rid of your student loan debt ASAP.
-Even for your typical IDR forgiveness plan, I will generally encourage people towards paying off their debt rather than dragging their debt out for decades (provided that it’s mathematically possible to do so).
+I am a big advocate for getting rid of your student loan debt ASAP if you can afford to do so.
 However, PSLF may truly be your best bet if you fit the criteria.
 You will need to run the numbers and assess how you feel about this program.

 If you feel like your head is spinning when it comes to student loans, check out my post about student loan repayment advice for veterinarians (hint: it’s not a random financial advisor).
 The bigger your loans, the more critical it is for you to put a lot of thought and effort into choosing the most appropriate repayment plan.
 And if you are in a position where PSLF makes sense, explore that option fully in order to minimize your total loan cost.
 This may cause some headaches now, but it is well worth your time and effort to avoid potentially costly mistakes later on down the line.